June 19: Today in Royal History

 Crown Princess Victoria of Sweden and Daniel Westling; Credit – Wikipedia

-June 19, 1282 – Death in childbirth of Eleanor de Montfort, wife of Prince Llywelyn ap Gruffudd, granddaughter of King John of England, in Abergwyngregyn, Gwynedd, Wales; buried at the Franciscan Friary of Llanfaes, Anglesey, Wales
+June 19, 1282 – Death in childbirth of Eleanor de Montfort, Princess of Wales and Lady of Snowdon, wife of Llywelyn ap Gruffudd, Prince of Wales, granddaughter of King John of England, in Abergwyngregyn, Gwynedd, Wales; buried at the Franciscan Friary of Llanfaes, Anglesey, Wales

 Eleanor’s parents were Simon de Montfort and Eleanor of England, King John’s daughter.
 Her husband was the last Prince of an independent Wales and was killed in battle trying to save Wales in December 1281.
 The baby girl born the day her mother died was named Gwenllian of Wales and her uncle Prince Dafydd ap Gruffudd became her guardian after her parents died.
-In June of 1283, Dafydd ap Gruffudd was captured by Edward I’s armies and hanged, drawn and quartered.
+In June 1283, Edward captured Dafydd ap Gruffudd I’s armies and hanged, drawn, and quartered him.
 Dafydd ap Gruffudd’s two sons were imprisoned in Bristol Castle for the rest of their lives and his daughter and niece Gwenllian were confined in convents.

 June 19, 1312 – Execution of Piers Gaveston, 1st Earl of Cornwall, favorite of King Edward II of England, at Blacklow Hill near Warwick, Warwickshire, England; buried at King’s Langley Priory in King’s Langley England